 - · Associate Degree or Certificate

-- · Transfer to 4-Year School
+- Transfer to 4-Year School

-- Basic English/Math/Reading Skills
+- · Basic English/Math/Reading Skills

 - · Undecided Goal

-ATTEND NEW STUDENT ORIENTATION, INITIAL COURSE PLACEMENT
+ATTEND NEW STUDENT ORIENTATION, PLACEMENT/ASSESSMENT (Required)

 Register for the Orientation by calling 650-306-3452.
 Orientation provides general overview of information, resources, and tools.
-If you are unable to attend an in-person orientation, we now have available an Online Orientation option you can access from Web-SMART, websmart.smccd.edu Bring a copy of your high school transcripts with you to orientation to expedite the placement process.
+If you are unable to attend an in-person orientation, we now have available an Online Orientation option you can access from Web-SMART, websmart.smccd.edu Bring a copy of your high school or college transcripts with you to orientation to expedite the placement process.
 Visit: canadacollege.edu/orientation/index.php